LangatErick/LangatErick/README.md

-- 👋 Hi, I’m @LangatErick
+# 👋 Hi, I’m @LangatErick
-Age: 25
+# Age: 25
-Location: NAIROBI KENYA
+# Location: NAIROBI KENYA

 **Background and Expertise:**
-I am a Certified Data Scientist Professional, focusing on machine learning and data Science.
+I am a Certified Data Scientist Professional & MEAL Specialist, focusing on machine learning and data Science.
 With 4+ years of experience, I am a seasoned data scientist who thrives on unraveling complex challenges.
 My exceptional track record includes successful projects across the e-commerce, finance, and healthcare sectors.

 **Technical Mastery:**
 - Proficient in Python, R, and SQL for data manipulation, analysis, and modeling.